RaXephon/resource-links/advanced.md

 ```

-  REPLACE THIS WITH YOUR RESPONSE

-# Part 3 - dictionary
+### Part III - Dictionary

-# Create a dictionary in the below format:
+a)  Create a dictionary in the below format:

 faculty_dict = { 'Ellenberg': [\
               ['Ph.D.', 'Professor', 'sellenbe@upenn.edu'],\